abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 5. Semi-Annual Preview

 formerly known as Semi-Annual Targeted / First Release for Business
-provides the same new features four months before Semi-Annual channel
+provides the same new features 4 months before Semi-Annual channel

 gets new features updates twice a year (in March and September), in addition to quality/security updates once a month
 it receives only one build a month, on the second Tuesday of the month (Patch Tuesday)